Keego Harbor is named after a fish — by way of a poem

 The name comes from a fish, and the fish comes from a poem.
 “Keego” is a spelling of an Ojibwe word meaning fish.
 It landed on this town because a Pontiac lawyer and land speculator named Joseph E. Sawyer pulled it straight out of Longfellow’s “The Song of Hiawatha” — the long 1855 poem that taught a century of Americans their secondhand version of Native words.

-Lay it out and it’s a strange little chain of borrowings: a real Ojibwe word, filtered through a poet from Massachusetts who never set foot here, picked up by a man selling lake lots, and finally bolted to a city that mostly forgot the fish it was named for.
+Lay it out and it is a memorable chain of borrowings: an Ojibwe word, filtered through Longfellow’s poem, picked up by a man platting lake property, and finally attached to a city.
+The fish is still hiding in the name.

 Sources